-The organizational structure of the VTF includes a closed mass vaccination unit that includes long term care facilities, prisons, schools and universities, military and federal government, critical workforce, private businesses, hospitals, primary care providers, community and federally qualified health centers and state government.
+The organizational structure of the VTF includes a closed mass vaccination unit that includes long term care facilities, prisons, schools and universities, military and federal government, critical workforce, private businesses, hospitals, primary care providers, community and FQHCs, and state government.
 The lead for this unit may work directly with representatives or through the commonwealth response and the emergency coordination center emergency support function agency representatives to engage them in COVID-19 response activities.

-The VTF organizational structure also includes representation through the Office of Health Equity unit such as, religious groups, limited English, disabilities, intellectual and developmental disabilities, homeless, children from vulnerable communities, immigrant/refugee, LGBTQ and racial and ethnic minorities whom they can contact and work directly with community leaders.
+The VTF organizational structure also includes representation of diverse populations identified through the Office of Health Equity such as religious groups, individuals with limited English proficiency, individuals with disabilities, individuals with intellectual and developmental disabilities, individuals experiencing homelessness, children from vulnerable communities, immigrants and refugees, LGBTQ individuals, and racial and ethnic minorities whom they contact and work directly with as community leaders.

 The DOH has 210 existing memoranda of agreement (MOAs) with pharmacies that cover 1,098 locations statewide.
-During Phase 1, pharmacies may be engaged to vaccinate staff and residents at long term care facilities and first responders.
-During Phases 2 and 3, it is estimated that many residents will be in a reasonable proximity to pharmacies providing COVID-19 vaccinations.
+It is estimated that many residents will be in a reasonable proximity to pharmacies providing COVID-19 vaccinations.
 The DOH is working with the seven Pennsylvania schools of pharmacy to recruit and enroll pharmacy students in the State Emergency Registry of Volunteers (SERVPA) as vaccinators at MVCs.
 The DOH will continue to explore all options to leverage Pennsylvania's resources and partnerships to safely get vaccines administered.

-PA Voluntary Organizations Active in Disaster (PA VOAD) member organizations have direct connections with community-based organizations and aid the citizens of the Commonwealth when a disaster strikes.
+PA Voluntary Organizations Active in Disaster (PA VOAD) member organizations have direct connections with community-based organizations and aid residents of the Commonwealth when a disaster strikes.
 PEMA may coordinate with volunteer organizations to support state and county response efforts to implement the COVID-19 Vaccination Program.